simone7monaco/names_control/README.md

 # names_control
-This repository is a basic python script for a streamlt web application aiming to verify the correcness of typed names in a Word document.
+This repository is a basic python script for a Streamlit web application aiming to verify the correcness of typed names in a MS-Word document.